QuentinRa/blog.quentinra.dev/cyber/notes.md

 * Remember for web/general/security
 * .todo: metasploit dns
-* .todo: windows Linux web shell
+* .todo: priv-esc web shell
 * web general | terminology | URL may have to be moved
 * explose hacking_process